JianLoong/jianloong.github.io/_posts/2018-04-08-Effective-Java-Static-Factory-Methods.md

 A static factory method is simply a static method that returns an instance of the class.
 Normally, the traditional way is to use a public constructor in order to obtain an instance of the class.
 If you ever used 3rd party libraries like Guava or ApacheCommons, you will notice that there is almost always a factory method in the API.

+An example of a static factory method is as follows.
+Notice that it returns a Boolean object.

 ```java
 public static Boolean valueOf(boolean b) {
 	return b ?
 Boolean.TRUE : Boolean.FALSE;